jcoletaylor/tasker-rust/README.md

 # tasker
-Command / Task Management System in Rust using Tide and Redis Queue
+Task / Task Management System in Rust using Tide and Redis Queue